 Testing and treatment of sexually transmitted infections including syphilis, chlamydia, gonorrhea, trichomoniasis, and herpes are available at the Health Center.
 HIV testing is also available.
 Referral to confidential sites off-campus can be made.

-The AHC administers allergy injections to students with written orders and specific dose scheduling from your allergist.
+The AHC administers allergy injections to students with written orders, specific dose scheduling and a signed "Referring Allergist Agreement" from your allergist.
+Your chart will also need approval of the AHC Medical Director.
 The student is required to provide the appropriately labeled antigen.
-You may be required to take an antihistamine (i.e. Benadryl, Claritin, Zyrtec) prior to your appointment and there is a mandatory twenty minute wait time in the clinic following injections.
+You will be required to take an antihistamine (i.e. Benadryl, Claritin, Zyrtec) prior to your appointment and there is a mandatory thirty (30) minute wait time in the clinic following injections.
 Allergy injections can only be given when a physician is present in the clinic.

-The Women's Clinic is available on Thursday afternoons, by appointment only, for students during the fall and spring semesters.
-A physician's assistant is available to provide annual gynecological exams including: breast exams, STI testing and treatment, contraceptive management, and pregnancy testing.
+The Women's Health Services are available by appointment, for enrolled students.
+A family Practice physician will perform annual gynecological exams including: breast exams, STI testing and treatment, contraceptive management, and pregnancy testing.
 All exams are free; there is a minimal charge for lab work and medications, including birth control pills.
-The AHC also has limited availability with a female provider at other times.
 Please call the clinic for more information.